virtuozzo/cloudscripting-docs/docs/reference/actions.md

 There are a number of parameters required by Jelastic API, which are defined automatically:

 - *envName* - environment domain name, where the API method is executed
-- *appid* - unique environment identifier, that can be passed into API instead of the *envName*
+- *appid* - unique environment identifier that can be passed into API instead of the *envName*
 - *session* - unique session of a current user

 Target nodes, selected for the API methods execution can be passed by the node keywords.
 API methods can be executed at all nodes within a single *nodeGroup* (i.e. layer) or *nodeType*.
 Also, API methods can be applied to a separate node.
 In this case, the Node ID is required, which is available either through the <a href="http://docs.cloudscripting.com/reference/placeholders/#node-placeholders" target="_blank">node placeholders</a> or a set of [custom action parameters](#custom-actions) (*this*).